 However, different companies release their Annual Results at different times of the year.
 So Serenity's database is updated every couple of weeks, reflecting the latest Annual Financial Data and EPS (TTM) for all stocks available at any given time.

 Graham's investment framework is also unique in that it possibly is the only comprehensive framework in which the stock price is central to the final analysis.

 So when a stock's price changes on Serenity, it doesn't just change the displayed price but several other values as well; including — potentially — the very Graham Grade of the stock.
 Essentially, every stock price change on Serenity requires a completely fresh analysis of the entire company's financials.

 Also, for Serenity to present an accurate list of current Graham stocks, it has to analyze the entire market; and not just a few displayed stocks.
 Therefore, all stock prices on Serenity are updated cyclically every 2-3 days.

-Graham's framework also includes multiple rules for quality and diversification.
+Value Investing is a long-term activity by design.
+Graham's framework includes multiple rules for quality and diversification.
 These rules ensure that an investor always errs on the side of caution, and that even the occasional misstep has no significant effect on one's portfolio.

-Value Investing is a long-term activity by definition.
-Stocks are usually valued by the general market based on their expected results, and not their current status.
+But stocks are usually valued by the general market based on their expected results, and not their current status.
 So a stock that's undervalued is quite possibly so because of an overreaction to expected bad news ahead.